Information about Managing Debt

 Just about Managing

-Do you feel that you are just about managing, are you struggling to make ends meet please visit our Just about managing page for further support and guidance,
+If you feel that you are just about managing, or you are struggling to make ends meet, please visit our benefits and maximising your income page for further support and guidance.

 If you are living in rented accommodation and on a low income you may be entitled to help with your housing costs.
 Depending on your circumstances, you may have to make this claim from the Department of Works and Pension or the council.

 Repayment Plan for Debt and managing bills

 There are charities that can help you work out a repayment plan in order to clear arrears.
 Contact the Citizens Advice Service for more information.
 You can also talk with Citizens Advice Southend about ways to reduce your bills.

 If you have a rent a top up that you are unable to pay or considering moving to a more affordable rented accommodation?
 You may be entitled to help from the Discretionary Housing Payment scheme if you are currently in receipt of Housing Benefit or receive the Housing Element in your Universal Credit Payment.

 Direct contact can be made with Citizens Advice for advice in emergency situations, such as visits from bailiffs or evictions.
 Email email@example.com or phone 01702 969696.

 The council is urging landlords and tenants to call the housing solutions team before issuing an eviction notice.
 The Call before you Serve scheme is designed to try and avoid evictions and prevent homelessness.
 The scheme is for anyone considering issuing an S21 or S8 notice on a tenant.
 Please see this article for more information: As eviction bans lifts, landlords urged to ‘call before you serve